Franco-Albertans: Culture

 Edmonton City Centre houses a retail mall, and English and French language studios for CBC/Radio-Canada, the country's public broadcaster.

 There are more than 100 francophone non-profit organizations in the province that operate in a wide variety of fields.
 La Cité Francophone in the Bonnie Doon neighborhood of Edmonton, adjacent to the Campus Saint-Jean, serves as a major provincial hub for Franco-Albertan organizations and hosts the annual Flying Canoë Volant festival.
 L'Unithéâtre in Edmonton and the Société de Théâtre perform French-language theatrical works, and the Chorale Saint-Jean performs French choral works.
 A number of French Canadian folk dancing troupes tour the province.
 The Centre d’arts visuels de l’Alberta provides a venue for francophone artists and craftsmen, and the annual Franco-Alberta Festival showcases French language and culture.
 The Regroupement artistique francophone de l'Alberta organizes events and offers professional development for francophone artists.
+The Carnaval de St. Isidore is another festival of franco-albertain culture held annually in St. Isidore, Alberta.

 Media

 Francophones in Alberta receive broadcast media service primarily from the television and radio services of the Société Radio-Canada, the French-language division of the Canadian Broadcasting Corporation, including Ici Radio-Canada Télé's station CBXFT-DT, Ici Radio-Canada Première's CHFA-FM and Ici Musique's CBCX-FM.
-Francophone community radio stations exist in Edmonton (CFED-FM) and Plamondon (CHPL-FM); a third community radio station, CKRP-FM in Falher, was shut down in 2017.
+Francophone community radio stations exist in Edmonton (CFED-FM) and Plamondon (CHPL-FM); a third community radio station, CKRP-FM in Falher, was shut down in 2017, although it has since been relaunched as Nord-Ouest FM.

 In print, the province is served by the French-language weekly newspaper Le Franco.